minahilikram/PostgreSQL-application-programs-and-scripts/README.md

 ## Limitations & Specifications

+- For .sql functions that take char as an input are case sensitive.
 - p3.sql takes in e.g. ('customer_name', 'customer_province', customer_limit), where the types are (char, char, decimal).
 This function defaultly auto-makes the Account# key to make sure it is not duplicated.
 - p8.sql the print looks funny if screen is not maximized.